zslucky/freelint/README.md

 [![Build Status](https://travis-ci.org/zslucky/freelint.svg?branch=master)](https://travis-ci.org/zslucky/freelint)

-a lint tool based on standard-engine.
+a lint tool based on standard-engine and rules follow the [Airbnb javascript standard](https://github.com/airbnb/javascript).

-Version 1.0+ is deprecated.

-Version 2.0+ is refer to airbnb/javascript.

 We are followed [SamVer 2.0](http://semver.org/), this started from version 2.0.0, then we will try our best to avoide the dependency hell.